 - 1. "Graduate of Highest Distinction" honors will be conferred on students according to their areas of study; i.e., college preparatory, vocational and general studies. - 2.
-By April 15 of each year, overall class rank and those graduating with highest distinction will be determined according to cumulative grade point averages, in accordance with Grade Point Average Administrative Regulations, 5123.02. - 3.
+By April 15 of each year, overall class rank and those graduating with highest distinction will be determined according to cumulative grade point averages. - 3.
 During the commencement ceremony, when students are announced to receive their diplomas, the high school principal will indicate those graduates who have earned the honor of "Graduate with Highest Distinction".